 As we work to help ensure your financial life is managed at the highest level, single investors and divorced individuals may require specific planning needs.
 We will act as the quarterback in these situations, coordinating with your team of tax or legal professionals as needed.
 Here are just some examples of these specialized planning situations:

 - Do you need life insurance?
 How much?
+(Note: as a fee-only advisor, we do not sell financial products, which includes life insurance)

 - Estate planning: who should you leave your assets to?
 What’s the most tax-efficient way?